 ††††† 3.
 Prepared in a central kitchen.

 ††††† Section 11.
 Kitchen Approval.
-(1) A new kitchen preparing a congregate meal or home delivered meal shall not become operational until inspected by:
+(1) A new kitchen preparing a congregate meal or home delivered meal shall not become operational until inspected by the following:

 ††††† (a) A local health department for compliance with applicable health codes;